|

 negro prostitutes and

-running stolen cars down south
+running stolen cars

-if his wife did not forget about the
+down south if his wife did not forget about the

 separation action.

-Defendant was later informed by the wife that during an argument
+the wife that during an argument

 with her